miso-lims/miso-lims/docs/admin/baremetal-installation-guide.md

 | `submission.properties`   | properties to set the submission environment.              |

 ## Security Environment (updating `/storage/miso/security.properties`)

 MISO can use either LDAP (`ldap`), Active Directory LDAP (`ad`), or JDBC (`jdbc`) as an authentication mechanism.
 This is set by the `-Dsecurity.method` noted in the previous section, and the same value must be set in `security.properties`.

-If you are using JDBC (aka storing usernames and passwords in the database), set the security method to `jdbc`.
+If you are using JDBC (i.e. storing usernames and passwords in the MISO database), set the security method to `jdbc`.
 No additional configuration is necessary.

 For using LDAP, set the security method to `ldap`.
 Additional settings are needed for LDAP in the `security.properties`.
 Talk to your LDAP administrator.

 To use Active Directory, a specific kind of LDAP, set the security method to `ad`.
 Some active directory settings are needed in addition to the LDAP settings in the `security.properties` file.

 The search for a user is done against `userPrincipalName` which takes the form of an email address.
-To login the user will type their username and to do the lookup their username will be added to the domain specified in the property `security.ad.emailDomain`.
+To log in, the user will type their username and to do the lookup their username will be added to the domain specified in the property `security.ad.emailDomain`.